mmomtchev/Forez/README.md

 ### Possible theories

 From this point on, only speculation is possible.
 Is it possible that Guy's army decided to take a different route?
 It is possible that they had to wait somewhere for his son to arrive?
 Is is possible that they went through Bulgaria with the other crusader force?

+Pope Gregory IX tried very hard to coerce the knights to consider going to Constantinople instead of Palestine.
+Most refused since they believed that only dying in the Holy Land secured God's pardon for their sins.
+Thibault IV refused despite the fact that he needed Papal protection for his transgression against the crown.
+Guy IV was also in a difficult position because of his debts - is it possible that he conceded?
+Is it possible that Guy V did take a different decision?

+There are also two possible explanations why Guy V is not mentioned in any battle in Palestine: either his very young age and no previous military command experience meant that he did not play a significant role - or maybe he could have been in Bulgaria?

 The chronicles of Jean-Marie de la Mure are quite detailed when it comes to the lives of the Forez family in France - however they contain nothing about their military campaigns far from home.
 The only historical sources documenting what happened in the East were not available to him.
 Likely, the knights themselves told their story - but these stories were not written.